Mert305/Mert305/README.md

 ### Hi, Welcome To My Github Profile 👋 👋 👋
 #
 I am Mert, I understand that I have a long way to go in making my passion for cybersecurity and coding my profession.
 However, the motivation to learn and improve myself drives me every day.
-If you are interested in discussing these topics, collaborating, or participating in projects together, please feel free to reach out.

-I am excited to meet you and work together!"
+If you are interested in discussing these topics, collaborating, or participating in projects together, please feel free to reach out.I am excited to meet you and work together!

 ### <div id = 1 align="center"><p>Connect with me:</p></div>